-Children earn praise for positive behaviour and work and in this way, we reward children who are constantly good as well as those who work hard to improve their behaviour.
+Children earn praise for positive behaviour, which will be noted on Arbor and work and in this way, we reward children who are constantly good as well as those who work hard to improve their behaviour.
 Stickers can be given out of lunchtime in the classroom for effort and appropriate behaviour, as well as positive notes home.